(This document is evolving and subject to change. Last updated March 14, 2020.)

 Ownership of online course materials

-The Ryerson Faculty Association (RFA) Collective Agreement affirms that faculty members own the copyright in their academic works, including instructional content.
+The Toronto Metropolitan Faculty Association (TFA) Collective Agreement affirms that faculty members own the copyright in their academic works, including instructional content.
 Some units and departments have different policies around ownership of course materials at the unit level, but you would likely already be aware of that if it is applicable.
 Some units may also have some shared expectations of shared -access- to course video for continuity of educational experiences, without those expectations affecting the ownership of the materials.
 Instructors may want to include specific language in their course management site or course syllabus that makes it clear that students cannot reuse or re-post their instructor’s course materials without permission.

 University policies also affirm that students own the copyright in their own coursework.
 Instructors can require them to submit it in particular formats, but the students continue to own their works unless a separate agreement is signed by the student.
 Please note that students should be aware that posting instructors content from your TMU course to an on-line course sharing site can be perceived as an Academic Integrity issue according to Policy 60.